 b) Lower layer failure

-If a lower layer failure is detected before the CONFIGURATION UPDATE COMMAND message is received, the old and the new 5G-GUTI shall be considered as valid until the old 5G-GUTI can be considered as invalid by the AMF.
+If a lower layer failure is detected before the CONFIGURATION UPDATE COMPLETE message is received, the old and the new 5G-GUTI shall be considered as valid until the old 5G-GUTI can be considered as invalid by the AMF.
 If a new TAI list was provided in the CONFIGURATION UPDATE COMMAND message, the old and new TAI list shall also be considered as valid until the old TAI list can be considered as invalid by the AMF.

 During this period the AMF: